Objestures: Everyday Objects Meet Mid-Air Gestures for Expressive Interaction: Objestures

+We focus on independent whole-hand movements, which enable us to identify recurring patterns across EOIs and MAIs and the correspondences between them.
+In contrast, interactions involving one hand acting on the other hand~\cite{pei_hand_2022}, on an object held in that hand~\cite{zhou_gripmarks_2020}, or fine-grained finger movements~\cite{joshi_transferable_2023,gil_proptype_2025} tend to be highly specialized, with limited shared affordances across objects and mid-air gestures, thus falling outside our scope {\infoicon}.

+\Cref{tab:prior-work} situates representative prior work through the lens of Objestures.
+The design space remains open~\cite{lupetti_making_2024,lyu_unbounded_2026}, and additional types may be incorporated as designers encounter further compelling examples.

+\paragraph{Abstraction and Productive Ambiguity} Bimanual theory~\cite{guiard_asymmetric_1987,buxton_study_1986} emphasizes asymmetric roles (dominant vs.~non-dominant hands), but our design space abstracts away from rigid hand assignment toward shared motion patterns.
+This reflects an RtD stance: the framework specifies combinable possibilities, while role assignment remains an interpretive layer for practitioners (e.g., Rotation can be enacted coarsely or finely, and designers may map these nuances to hand roles depending on context).
+Since our types are defined by high-level patterns rather than strict typologies, some interactions may be ambiguous.
+For example, interacting with a spray-can trigger can be interpreted as Rotational (hinged pivoting) or Nonlinear (spring-loaded compression).
+Such ambiguity is productive rather than limiting~\cite{gaver_ambiguity_2003}, allowing practitioners to foreground the qualities salient to their intended experience.

-Implementation details are in Appendix~\ref{appen:implementation-details}, as it serves to prototype design ideas, rather than realizing a complete system.
-We use the headset's built-in hand tracking alone for both objects and gestures.
-As discussed above, hands are central to both modalities and object movement can be inferred from the hand, such as when turning a coffee cup—both the hand and the object move together.
-Two limitations of this approach are occlusion and objects that continue moving after the hands detach.
-For example, finger tracking may become inaccurate or fail if fingers are partially occluded.
-Also, if the user spins something, it may continue spinning after release.
-We assume the hands remain visible and in contact with objects during interaction.
-Similar to prior work~\cite{hinckley_pen_2010}, this is sufficient for prototyping but robust handling remains a problem for future research.
+\paragraph{Implementation} Details are provided in \Cref{appen:implementation-details}, as our goal is to prototype design ideas rather than build a complete system.
+Prior EOI work has largely relied on object tracking~\cite{monteiro_teachable_2023, sheng_interface_2006, furumoto_midair_2021, hettiarachchi_annexing_2016}, potentially reinforcing a divide from MAIs that use hand tracking.
+Taking a holistic view, we note that hands are central to both modalities and that object movement can often be inferred from hand motion (e.g., when turning a coffee cup, the hand and object move together).
+Hence, we rely solely on the headset's built-in hand tracking for both EOIs and MAIs.
+Our approach has limitations in handling occlusion and inertia: tracking may degrade when fingers are partially occluded, and an object may continue moving after release.
+We thus assume hands remain visible and in contact with objects during interaction.
+As in prior work~\cite{hinckley_pen_2010}, this suffices for prototyping, while robust handling remains future work.